pzel/bddr/README.md

 ## ...it doesn't do XYZ?

-No, the implementation is four lines of code.
+No, the implementation is minimal.
 No parse transforms, no macros.
 It's the developer's responsibility to provide his/her abstractions for the tested components.
 Remember, your tests are just Erlang code.
 Make it readable and extensible for others.
 Be humane.

 ----------